 Regardless, Takata and the majority of its automotive partners are working to recall the vehicles and replace the air bag systems, hoping to put an end to the danger the defective products pose.

 Get in Touch with a Defective Product Attorney

 At The Callahan Law Firm, we strive to bring justice and compensation to anyone who has suffered the consequences of a defective product.
 Manufacturers and companies who put profit before safety must be brought to justice and held accountable for the harm caused if they put a defective product into the stream of commerce.
-Product liability cases are complex, expensive and are sure to meet with a strenuous defense by the company lawyers.
-If you or a loved one has been injured by a defective product, it is critical that you have an experience legal team on your side who can help.
+Product liability cases are complex, expensive, and are sure to meet with a strenuous defense by the company lawyers.
+If you or a loved one has been injured by a defective product, it is critical that you have an experienced legal team on your side who can help.
 Get in touch with us today at The Callahan Law Firm if you believe you may have a case against a company for a defective product.